top of page

 • Health Checks: A thorough veterinary examination is essential.
 Look for certifications of vaccinations, hip and elbow evaluations, and overall health status.

 • Temperament Testing: Each agency should develop its own testing standards.
-Bullocks K9 has a rigorous testing standards.
+Bullocks K9 has rigorous testing standards.
 The dog should be stable, confident, and responsive to commands.
 Aggression should be controlled and purposeful.

 • Legal Considerations: Some regions have regulations regarding ownership of working dogs.
 Verify local laws before purchase.